kmccleary3301/QueryLakeBackend/README.md

 ## Database

 The database is a ParadeDB container.
-To initialize it, you must have docker and docker-compose installed.
+To initialize it, you must have docker and docker-compose installed (use [these instructions](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)).
 Once these are installed, you can run the following to start or completely reset the database:

 ```bash